 The path that leads to heaven is narrow and strewn with suicidal temptations to abandon the way.
 Therefore Jesus says, “Strive to enter through the narrow door” (Luke 13:24).
 The Greek word for “strive” is agonizesthe, in which you correctly hear the English word “agonize.”

-We get a taste of what is involved from Matthew 5:29, "If your right eye makes you stumble, tear it out and throw it from you."
+We get a taste of what is involved from Matthew 5:29: “If your right eye causes you to sin, tear it out and throw it away.”
 This is the fierceness of self-control.
-This is what is behind the words of Jesus in Matthew 11:12, "The kingdom of heaven suffers violence, and violent men take it by force.”
+This is what is behind the words of Jesus in Matthew 11:12: “The kingdom of heaven has suffered violence, and the violent take it by force.”
 Are you laying hold on the kingdom fiercely?

 Paul says that Christians exercise self-control like the Greek athletes, only our goal is eternal, not temporal.
-"Everyone who competes in the games (agonizomenos) exercises self-control in all things.
-They then do it to receive a perishable wreath, but we an imperishable” (1 Corinthians 9:25).
-So he says, “I pommel my body and subdue it" (1 Corinthians 9:27).
+“Every athlete [agonizomenos] exercises self-control in all things.
+They do it to receive a perishable wreath, but we an imperishable” (1 Corinthians 9:25).
+So he says, “I discipline my body and keep it under control” (1 Corinthians 9:27).
 Self-control is saying no to sinful desires, even when it hurts.

 And how does the Spirit produce this fruit of self-control in us?
 By instructing us in the superior preciousness of grace, and enabling us to see and savor (that is, “trust”) all that God is for us in Jesus.
-“The grace of God has appeared . . . instructing us to deny . . . worldly desires . . . in the present age” (Titus 2:11).
+“The grace of God has appeared . . . training us to renounce . . . worldly passions . . . in the present age” (Titus 2:11–12).
 When we really see and believe what God is for us by grace through Jesus Christ, the power of wrong desires is broken.
-Therefore the fight for self-control is a fight of faith.
-“Fight the good fight of faith; take hold of the eternal life to which you were called” (1 Timothy 6:12).
+Therefore, the fight for self-control is a fight of faith.
+“Fight the good fight of the faith.
+Take hold of the eternal life to which you were called” (1 Timothy 6:12).